syncfusion-content/maui-docs/MAUI/DatePicker/events.md

 private void OnDatePickerCancelButtonClicked(object sender, EventArgs e) {
-    // This event is used to cancel the selected item in the Date picker.
+    // This event cancels the selected item in the Date picker.
 }

 {% endhighlight %}